geoserver/geoserver/doc/en/user/source/styling/sld-extensions/geometry-transformations.rst

 Other possibilities
 -------------------

-GeoServer set of transformations functions also contains a number of set related or constructive transformations, such as buffer, intersection, difference and so on.
-However, those functions are quite heavy in terms of CPU consumption so it is advise to use them with care, activating them only at the higher zoom levels.
+GeoServer's filter functions contain a number of set-related or constructive geometric functions, such as ``buffer``, ``intersection``, ``difference`` and others.
+These can be used as transformations, but they be quite heavy in terms of CPU consumption so it is advisable to use them with care.
+One strategy is to activate them only at higher zoom levels, so that fewer features are processed.

-Buffering can often be approximated by adopting very large strokes and round line joins and line caps, without actually have to perform the geometry transformation.
+Buffering can often be visually approximated by using very large strokes together with round line joins and line caps.
+This avoids incurring the performance cost of the full geometric buffer transformation.

 Adding new transformations
 --------------------------

-Filter functions are pluggable, meaning it's possible to build new ones in Java and then drop the resulting .jar file in GeoServer as a plugin.
+Additional filter functions can be developed in Java and then deployed in a JAR file as a GeoServer plugin.
 A guide is not available at this time, but have a look into the GeoTools main module for examples.